Federal Student Aid (FAFSA)

 Types of Institutional Aid

-Students who receive a work study position as part of their Institutional Financial Aid are typically awarded between 70 to 200 hours for one semester at the prevailing student wage.
+On Campus Employment means that a student is assigned a job on the Elim Campus.
+Students awarded this position as part of their Institutional Financial Aid are typically awarded between 70 to 200 hours for one semester at the prevailing student wage.

 If you receive a work study position all required paperwork and deadlines can be found here.